 The clinical reasoning simulator Practicum Script will extend to more than 20 medical schools from different countries in the 2019/2020 academic year.
-In Spain, it will include the Complutense University of Madrid and the Francisco de Vitoria.
-Both medical schools join the project coordinated by the European Board of Medical Assessors (EBMA), presented at the end of 2018.
-The agreement, which has also been signed by the Spanish State Council of Medical Students (CEEM), establishes the basis for implementing the tool among the students.
+In Spain, it will include the and the Francisco de Vitoria.
+Both medical schools join the project coordinated by the Practicum Institute, along with the European Board of Medical Assessors (EBMA), and .
+The agreement, which has also been signed by the (CEEM), establishes the basis for implementing the tool among the students.
 The goal is to improve thinking skills for future clinical practice.

 Madrid - June 27, 2019.
 Cognitive training is an ongoing subject, and the Practicum Foundation has designed an action plan for the 2019-2020 course.
 In Spain, the Complutense and Francisco de Vitoria universities, both located in the country’s capital, have joined the challenge.
 The project, to be presented entirely in English, consists in the simulation of 20 real clinical Internal Medicine cases available on the Practicum Script online access platform directed to fifth- and sixth-grade students in clinical rotations.
 The particularity of this approach to learning is the fact that rather than measure factual knowledge, it measures reflective skills.